Bennet09/Portfolio-main/README.md

 # Portfolio Website

 This is the source code for my personal portfolio website.
-It showcases my skills, projects, education, and experience as a software developer.
+It showcases my skills, qualification, projects, education, and experience as a software developer.

 ## Table of Contents